Odiham Health CentreTel: 01256 702371

 Old Basing Health CentreTel: 01256 868370

 Please NOTE: We will be not taking prescription requests via the telephone from the 1st October 2019

 Patients who need to take regular medication will be issued with a computerised list of their authorised repeat medicines.

-Please be aware that although we aim to have prescriptions ready within this time scale, your local Pharmacy may have their own policy on collection times, once they have received the prescription from us.
+Although we aim to have prescriptions ready within this time scale, your local Pharmacy may have their own policy on collection times, once they have received the prescription from us.

-If you require a prescription, either
+If you require a prescription, either:

 When appropriate, we will ask you to make an appointment with your doctor to review your treatment.
 We regularly review your medication and will initiate changes when considered to be of benefit.

 In some situations, we are not allowed to issue prescriptions on the NHS.
 A private prescription will then be issued for which a charge may be payable and you will pay the full cost of the medication at the pharmacy.

 If you have seen a specialist on a private basis and have been given a private prescription, we cannot convert the prescription into an NHS one

 The Electronic Prescription Service (EPS) is active.
 If you have nominated a chemist your prescriptions will be sent electronically to them for you to collect, which is far more efficient and secure than printed prescriptions and saves you time coming to the surgery.